-Even the best laid plans need room for adaptation!
+Even the best laid plans need room for adjustment and adaptation!

 People can be unpredictable.
 Its part of what keeps life interesting.
 But when a project gets thrown a curveball by someone who missed a deadline, overlooked a requirement, or is just plain uncooperative, the complexities that emerge are not typically the kind of “interesting” we want to experience.
 Michael Porter and Henry Mintzberg were the originators of the concepts of Deliberate vs Emergent strategy more than 25 years ago, and their views are still relevant today.
 We can account for most of the variables rational players bring to the table, but human beings aren’t always rational, and therefore not always predictable.
 This is why a balance between deliberate and emergent strategies must be achieved for any project.